Top 20 Favorite Maui Restaurants

 THE SEA HOUSE: Okay, just take a moment to look at that setting.
 Need I say more?
 Probably not, but I will anyway.
 Directly-on-the-beach restaurants are a rarity on Maui—but when you step out of the Sea House your feet are literally in the sand.
 This landmark restaurant has been on Napili Bay for over 50 years, but it keeps renewing and reinventing itself.
 Best known for its great breakfasts and sunset dining (no surprise there!) people forget the Sea House is open all day for other meals, as well.
 Good food, easygoing ambiance, incredible setting.
 This is my go-to for Happy Hour with reasonably-priced dishes and free entertainment (the beach and people-watching).
 My breakfast favorites: Molokai Sweet Potato Frittata, Homemade Macadamia Nut Cinnamon Roll (made with a flaky pastry crust), Pele’s Potatoes, and the fabulous Haleakala Pancake.
-Located at Napili Kai Beach Resort (Photo by David Watersun; courtesy of Napili Kai Beach Resort)
+Located at Napili Kai Beach Resort

 LAHAINA GRILL: One of the most acclaimed restaurants on Maui, and rightly so.
 Lahaina Grill does not offer a view, but the restaurant makes up for that by consistently serving up a truly extraordinary dining experience.
 This restaurant constantly wins the top awards for Best Maui Restaurant, Restaurant of the Year, Best Steak, and Best Fine Dining — to name just a few.
 Every time I have dined here, the food and service have been absolute perfection from start to finish.
 Fine dining at its best on Maui.
 Pricey, but worth every penny.
 Open for dinner nightly.
-Located in Lahaina town (Photo by Polihane Photography) (Stay at a nearby Lahaina B&B)
+Located in Lahaina town (Stay at a nearby Lahaina B&B)